NLCaceres/my-portfolio/react-client/README.md

 # My Portfolio in React!

 ## Future Changes
+- Update to React 18 + Testing-Library
+  - Updating Testing-Library allows testing Hooks
+    - Not sure if will keep UseOnMount since UseEffect w/ the right dependency array can be just as effective
+    - NOR UseAsync since useSWR likely better
+    - BUT a UseViewWidth Hook may be useful to replace the viewWidth prop-drilling
 - JSX Dot Notation to simplify imports + name clarity
   - Ex: `<PostCard.Image> { children } </PostCard.Image>`
-- Fully Functional Components (i.e. not class based)
-  - PostList + Carousel still class based.
-Last two remaining to update.
-  - Could then upgrade to React-Router-Dom 6 and use its Hooks (useLocation + useParams)
+- Upgrade to React-Router-Dom 6 and use its Hooks
+  - NotFoundPage likely could benefit from useLocation
+- Allow App-Wide Alert to be recolored based on prop/message
 - Timeline page - Scroll from project to project perfectly chronologically.
 Transitioning like a path
   - Instead of using card from react-bootstrap, create simple flex-div based container component for text half of Post.
     - Title can be laid out + styled as "h5.mx-2 + div.underline"